 - a) North Crawley Road Industrial Estate.

 - b) Tickford Fields Farm Strategic Reserve Site

 - c) Tickford Fields Farm East Site

-- d) Tesco site this site should be mixed employment/housing
+- d) Tesco site this site should ideally be mixed employment/housing

 - e) Police Station Site High Street

 - f) Former Mustard Factory, Union Street.

-These sites are identified on the Proposals Map, Figure 4 on Page 25, and in Figures 10, 11 & 12 on pages 40, 41 and 42.
+These sites are identified on the Proposals Map, Figure 4 on page 23, and in Figures 6, 7 & 8 on pages 33, 34 and 35.

-Any application for new housing development outside the revised settlement boundary as shown on figure 4 on page 25 will be refused.
+Any application for new housing development outside the revised settlement boundary as shown on Figure 4 on page 23 will be refused.

-Delivery: Sites a) b) and c) listed above under policy NP1 are being treated as one estate, with site specific requirements covered in policy NP2.
+- 8.2.2 Delivery: Sites a) b) and c) listed above under policy NP1 are being treated as one development, with site specific requirements covered in policy NP2.
 The Tesco site d) also has its own specific site requirements which are dealt with in policy NP3.
-Any development proposals will need to accord with the site specific requirements set out in each policy.

-The Mustard Factory f) and Police Station site e) already are allocated in the Milton Keynes Local Plan, which together with the policies in the Neighbourhood Plan will shape development on these sites.

-The Town Council has actively engaged with the landowners and developers of each site to ensure the policies of the Neighbourhood Plan are fully understood and implemented
+Any development proposals will need to accord with the site specific requirements set out in each policy. - 8.2.3 The Mustard Factory f) and Police Station site e) already are allocated in the Milton Keynes Local Plan, which together with the policies in the Neighbourhood Plan will shape development on these sites. - 8.2.4 The Town Council has actively engaged with the landowners and developers of each site to ensure the policies of the Neighbourhood Plan are fully understood and implemented.

-Figure 10 - Map showing the 3 sites collectively forming the Tickford Fields Estate.
+Figure 6 - Map showing the 3 sites collectively forming the Tickford Fields Development.